MarkBersalona/Sentry_Simulator/README.md

 - Instead of a cellular transceiver, network connection will be via Ethernet port
 - Ideally its debug inputs and outputs will be compatible with the Sensaphone 400 Cellular Diagnostic tool

-As of 2023.12.01 <u>I much prefer STM32CubeIDE and STM32CubeProgrammer</u> over the IDEs from NXP and Silicon Labs (don't think they offer an equivalent to STM32CubeProgrammer; I use the IDE built-in debugger to program the respective devices).
+As of 2023.12.01 <em>I much prefer STM32CubeIDE and STM32CubeProgrammer</em> over the IDEs from NXP and Silicon Labs (not sure if they offer an equivalent to STM32CubeProgrammer, with the ability to create both .bin and .hex files; I use the IDE built-in debugger to program the respective devices).

 ## Getting the board up and running